Do you want to know the absolute best ways to stop being a scapegoat? Here are the best defenses you must know about.

 Here’s an example of scapegoating:

-Scapegoats and scapegoating go all the way back to the Bible days.
+Scapegoats and scapegoating go all the way back to biblical times.
 During the Old Testament, people gave burnt offerings of lambs to cleanse themselves of sin.

-During the Medieval Period, being a scapegoat would put a target’s life in mortal danger.
-Kings used scapegoats to cover their own mistakes and wrongdoings.
-They would do this by forcing the scapegoats to take the blame for the kings’ screw-up and put them to death.
+During the Medieval Period, being a scapegoat would put your life in mortal danger.
+Kings used scapegoats to cover their own wrongdoings.
+They would do this by forcing the scapegoats to take the blame for their screw-up.
+Then, they would put them to death.

 2. Set boundaries.